stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     6. At the bottom of the file find the following line: `LoadModule was_ap22_module /opt/IBM/WebSphere/Plugins/bin/64bits/mod_was_ap22_http.so WebSpherePluginConfig /opt/IBM/WebSphere/Plugins/config/webserver1/plugin-cfg.xml`.

+        !!! note
-        **Note:** Make sure the value for `WebSpherePluginConfig` matches where the `plugin-cfg.xml` was propagated.
+    Make sure the value for `WebSpherePluginConfig` matches where the `plugin-cfg.xml` was propagated.
 If they don't match, either manually copy the `plugin-cfg.xml` to the location specified in `httpd.conf`, or update`httpd.conf` to look in the correct location.

     7. Close the `httpd.conf`.